wichtounet/sudoku_dataset/README.rst

 Contact
 -------

-If you want your results to be published on this page, you can contact [Baptiste Wicht](mailto:baptiste.wicht@gmail.com) or make a Pull Request to the repository.
+If you want your results to be published on this page, you can contact `Baptiste Wicht <mailto:baptiste.wicht@gmail.com>`_ or make a Pull Request to the repository.

-If you have any question related to the dataset, you can contact [Baptiste Wicht](mailto:baptiste.wicht@gmail.com).
+If you have any question related to the dataset, you can contact `Baptiste Wicht <mailto:baptiste.wicht@gmail.com>`_.